- A2.3. Embedded and cyber-physical systems

 Our works on assistance clearly may have a social impact and we are deeply aware of our ethical responsibilities as illustrated by the activity of the team in ethical committees, our collaboration with the academic law community and our large dissemination effort toward the general audience.

-Regarding environmental responsibility energy is an important topic in our research.
+Regarding environmental responsibility energy has been since the very beginning of our project an important topic in our research.
 Indeed our assistance/health monitoring devices require additional energy source and elderly people may have some difficulties to deal with battery charging.
 Consequently since the beginning of the project we have focused on low consumption electronic components and most our devices use mechanical energy converter to produce a large part of the energy they need.
-However the intended benefits of these devices on health, self-esteem and dignity (all issues that are difficult to measure/compare in pure financial terms or environmental impact) have to be taken into account.
+However the intended benefits of these devices on health, self-esteem and dignity (all issues that are difficult to measure/compare in pure financial terms or with respect to environmental impact) have to be taken into account.
 We have not had a direct activity regarding Covid as our medical research areas are not related to medical modeling or virus.
-Still to contribute to the collective protection effort we have installed at the end of december 2020 a home-made, low-cost but very accurate CO2 measurement station in our laboratory connect to an aeration system that is still in use after one year of full-time monitoring.
+Still to contribute to the collective protection effort we have installed at the end of December 2020 a home-made, low-cost but very accurate CO2 measurement station in our laboratory connect to an aeration system that is still in use after one year of full-time monitoring.

 6 Highlights of the year